 - When cutting out your cookies you want to keep the cuts as close as possible to avoid wasting any dough.
 You will reroll the scraps but then you must flour the surface again.
 Which is now adding too much flour to your cookies.

-I hope you enjoy these as much as we do.
+I hope you enjoy these holiday sugar cookies made in square sugar cookie designs as much as we do.
+If sugar cookies aren't your favorite I'd suggest these Bailey's Chocolate Truffles for a super easy alternative.
 Please share if you end up making them.
 We always love to hear how it turns out.
 Happy holidays!

 - 13.25 ounces sugar

 - 1 teaspoon vanilla

 - 2 teaspoons baking powder

 - 1 teaspoon salt

 - Line a sheet pan with parchment paper.